JetBrains/amper/README.md

 use case is Kotlin and Kotlin Multiplatform, Amper also supports Java and Swift (as a requirement for multiplatform).
 However, the same approach to configuration could work for other languages and technology stacks in the future.

-Amper is implemented as a Gradle-based tool and also as a standalone tool, and provides an easy-to-use declarative configuration format.
+Amper is implemented as a Gradle-based tool and also as a standalone tool, with a unified easy-to-use declarative configuration format.

 Supported features: